 Lisa Paffrath, CDP

-Sister Lisa, formerly Sister Margaret Mary, entered the Community from Blessed Sacrament Church in Natrona Heights, Pa.
-She describes her family as one that was fiercely faithful to gospel values for many generations, with grandparents, parents, and more, who incarnated these values and were models to follow.
-“My parents and siblings generated religious values in our family that permeated our home with the Divine Presence.
-My Grandmother Paffrath and Aunt Elizabeth, for whom I took my religious name, spent time with me, talked to me, listened to me, and taught me.
-They influenced how I grew up to be a mature woman,” says Sister Lisa.
-She was mesmerized by the Sisters who taught her, by the way they related to one another—so freely, playfully, and intimately.
-She felt drawn into their way of life.
-All of these influences together opened her to hear the call to consecrated life and to have the courage to follow that call.
+Sister Lisa, formerly baptized as Margaret Mary, entered the Community from The Most Blessed Sacrament parish in Natrona Heights, PA.
+She describes her family as one that was fiercely faithful to gospel values for many generations, having parents and grandparents who incarnated these values and were models to follow.
+“My parents and siblings generated this foundation of gospel values in our family and they permeated our home.
+My Grandmother Paffrath and Aunt Elizabeth, for whom I took my religious name, spent time with me, talked to me, listened to me and taught me.
+They deeply influenced how I grew up to be a mature Christian woman,” said Sister Lisa.
+She was also mesmerized by the Sisters of St. Joseph who taught her (grades 1-12) by the way they related to one another—so freely, playfully and intimately.
+She felt drawn into the way they related.
+Sister Cosmas, CSJ, spent time with her, talking to her about religious life and listening to her.